majdalsado/majdalsado.github.io/all_collections/_posts/2023-01-24-in-defence-of-plaigirism-using-llms.md

 Educational institutions instead need to find the right balance of guidelines and procedures for the use of LLMs, treating them not as plaigirism of ther people's work but rather as a tool to improve writing skills and creativity, advancing humanity to our next evolution.

 # 🔭 risks and the future
-One big risk I see is that in a few years time, will the AI generated data over take human generated data leading to silos in creativity?
+One risk I see rising in the near future, is that when the amount of AI-generated text overtakes original human text, will we see ourselves in a silo or echo chamber of the same type of text being rewritten over and over?
+A silo of creativity?

-Or do we as humans egotistically believe that an AI cannot be more creative than us and this won't be a problem?
+Or, is this just us as humans egotistically believing that an AI cannot be more creative than us?

 I don't know the answer, but I'd love to hear what you think.